A Straight-Talking Guide to Creating the Most Comfortable “Hang”

 Step #1: Select The Right Hammock

-When it comes time to choose a camping hammock, the material, design, and construction are all major factors to consider.
+When it comes time to choose a hammock for camping, the material, design, and construction are all major factors to consider.

 Traditionally in marketing materials for vacationing, we are bombarded with pictures of hammocks on desolate beaches made with crisscrossed ropes or slats.
 Don’t let these ads fool you, as this style is conducive to what’s known, in hammocking parlance, the Human Waffle Effect.